 If you are heading an online enterprise that needs to guard sensitive data, the case is not lost yet.
 If the digital world was clever enough to create intense magical wonders in a mighty range of gadgets, solutions may certainly be found.
 Besides, it is an ongoing race.
 We hardly know what waits in the future.
 Though we have an inkling of things to come.
 Well, living in the virtual reality world, we need to treat it carefully.

 Facts & Figures

 Instead of sensational facts and figures that would scare you, even more, get down to the task of ensuring online security.
-Statistics is important, though.
+Statistics are important, though.
 In 2013, 83% of residences in England had internet connections.
-Compared to 2010, mobile phone,web connections have doubled.
+Compared to 2010, mobile phone, web connections have doubled.
 That speaks immense volumes of internet penetration.
-Even the remote deserts and mountains have come within its domains.
+Even the remote deserts and mountains have come within their domains.

 Image Source Credit: dekra-solutions

 It may term invasion of privacy.
 Monitoring employees at their workstations that invariably include the computer nowadays seem to be quite justified.
 Besides, most employees spend a lot of valuable office time surfing the web and all its hidden wonders.
 Certain insecure websites that exist only to steal data thrive well on those uncharted oceans of the web.
 By monitoring, it would be possible to know what websites they visit, how much work has been done and times of idleness too.
 When the unthinkable data breach happens, it would be easier to focus on the possible leaks and the persons responsible.